-- 4.3.1 Public policy, including the incentives and signals provided to investors, is a major influence on how society as a whole responds to climate change.
+4.3.1 Public policy, including the incentives and signals provided to investors, is a major influence on how society as a whole responds to climate change.
 This is particularly important in areas such as infrastructure and power generation, where the investment decisions made today are likely to have a major influence on global greenhouse gas emissions and on society in 2050 and beyond.
 Public policy is equally important when we look at how best to encourage investment in areas such as cleaner and renewable energy, energy efficiency, decarbonisation and climate change adaptation.
-To take just one example, the incentives provided by policymakers, together with the increasingly attractive economics of many renewable energy technologies, have underpinned the massive growth that we have seen in renewable energy over the past decade. - 4.3.2 Investors have played an important role in encouraging policymakers to take action on climate change.
+To take just one example, the incentives provided by policymakers, together with the increasingly attractive economics of many renewable

+- energy technologies, have underpinned the massive growth that we have seen in renewable energy over the past decade7. - 4.3.2 Investors have played an important role in encouraging policymakers to take action on climate change.
 This influence has primarily been achieved through investor groups such as the Institutional Investors Group on Climate Change and the Investor Network on Climate Risk, rather than through individual investment organisations acting on their own.
-These groups have argued, to great effect, that public policy needs to be designed in a way that encourages investment in areas such as cleaner and renewable energy, energy efficiency, decarbonisation and climate change adaptation, and that reduces the incentives to invest in high greenhouse gas emitting activities. - 4.3.3 Despite the progress that has been made by policymakers, much more is needed, There are three priority areas for policy action: - Market failures: In many countries, many of the most significant sources of greenhouse gas emissions are either not regulated or, if they are regulated, the incentives to reduce emissions are not sufficiently high to encourage emissions reductions at the scale or at the rate necessary to enable us to stablise atmospheric greenhouse gas concentrations at a level likely to keep temperature change below 2°C over the course of the century relative to pre-industrial levels. - The economics of investment in areas such as renewable energy, energy efficiency and clean energy: Unfortunately, many of these investments do not offer sufficiently attractive investment risk-return characteristics.
-However, where they are supported by well-designed policy, private
+These groups have argued, to great effect, that public policy needs to be designed in a way that encourages investment in areas such as cleaner and renewable energy, energy efficiency, decarbonisation and climate change adaptation, and that reduces the incentives to invest in high greenhouse gas emitting activities8. - 4.3.3 Despite the progress that has been made by policymakers, much more is needed, there are three priority areas for policy action: - Market failures: In many countries, many of the most significant sources of greenhouse gas emissions are either not regulated or, if they are regulated, the incentives to reduce emissions are not sufficiently high to encourage emissions reductions at the scale or at the rate necessary to enable us to stablise atmospheric greenhouse gas concentrations at a level likely to keep temperature change below 2°C over the course of the century relative to pre-industrial levels. - The economics of investment in areas such as renewable energy, energy efficiency and clean energy: Unfortunately, many of these investments do not offer sufficiently attractive investment risk-return characteristics.
+However, where they are supported by well-designed policy9, private sector investors have invested significant amounts of capital.
+Conversely, in the absence of such policies, investors have been less willing to invest, frequently preferring to wait for other incentives to be provided or even to invest elsewhere.
+Of particular concern in this regard has been the short duration of policy incentives, the lack of dependability of the policy incentives, fossil fuel and energy subsidies10 (acknowledging that at least some of these subsidies may be intended to ensure that low cost energy is available for the poor) and obstacles to electricity grid access for renewable energy. - Climate change adaptation: While the IPCC presents compelling macroeconomic arguments for, for example, protecting large parts of the world's coastline against coastal flood damage and land loss, there is often a weak case for individual private sector investors and financial institutions to provide financial support to these investments.
+In practice, for the private sector to play a meaningful role in financing such investments requires significant levels of public support, whether in terms of capital provision or through allowing the private sector to capture at least some of the benefits from the investment.

-&lt;sup>7 See, for example, the data presented in Bloomberg New Energy Finance and UNEP (2014), Global Trends in Renewable Energy Investment 2014 (Frankfurt School-UNEP Centre, Frankfurt), http://fs-unep-centre.org/publications/gtr-2014
+7 See, for example, the data presented in Bloomberg New Energy Finance and UNEP (2014), Global Trends in Renewable Energy Investment 2014 (Frankfurt School-UNEP Centre, Frankfurt), http://fs-unep-centre.org/publications/gtr-2014